-Dallas Work Accident Injury Attorneys
+Work Accident Injury Claims.

 When an accident happens at work, say a fall from scaffolding or a heavy equipment injury, it’s not difficult to pinpoint exactly how and when the accident occurred.
 Not all work-related injuries, however, are caused by accidents or mishaps.
 Carpal tunnel syndrome, and frozen shoulder, for example, are cases of repeated use type injuries which may come on slowly over a number of months or years of performing the same repetitive actions.

 If you’ve been injured or have developed an illness due to your work, whether from an accident, from repetitive movement, or from exposure to hazardous substances over time, the work injury attorneys at the Barber Law Firm can help you recover compensation for your injuries, hospital bills, rehabilitation costs, and lost wages.
 Don’t wait to contact our firm.
 Texas enforces strict time limits for bringing a claim after the discovery of your injury.
-The sooner you contact our firm the sooner you’ll be on your way to financial recovery.
+The sooner you contact our personal injury team, the sooner you’ll be on your way to financial recovery.
 Your initial consultation is free and we won’t charge you a dime until your case is closed and you’ve been fully compensated for your losses.

 Many injured Dallas workers are entitled to Workers’ Compensation benefits.
 Unlike other states, however, Texas does not require employers to carry Workers’ Compensation insurance.
 If you discover an injury or illness that you sustained while performing work-related duties there are a number of steps you must take to begin the process of getting compensation.